Hunting for Beginners

 Good Starter Options

 - Squirrels and rabbits.
 Long seasons, generous limits, accessible public land, and forgiving margins for error.
-Excellent for learning to move quietly and shoot accurately.
+Excellent for learning to move quietly and shoot accurately - start with the gray squirrel or eastern cottontail.

 - Dove and other small game birds.
-Social, fast-paced, and a great introduction to wingshooting.
+Social, fast-paced, and a great introduction to wingshooting; the mourning dove is the classic opener.

 Starting small builds woodsmanship, marksmanship, and confidence without the pressure and expense of a big-game hunt.